EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/engeomap/tutorial_engeomap.rst

 The EnMAP geological mapper (EnGeoMAP), as part of the EnMAP Box, is an expert-system-based tool for the processing and characterization of geologic surface cover types from hyperspectral data in general and EnMAP satellite data in particular.
-The EnGeoMAP 3.1 algorithm is based on EnGeoMAP 2.0, developed by Christian Mielke (Mielke et al., 2016).
+EnGeoMAP 3.1 is based on the EnGeoMAP 2.0 algorithm developed by Christian Mielke (Mielke et al., 2016).

 EnGeoMAP 3.1 is optimized for Windows 10 and 11 and the Windows version of QGIS (LTS).